Henry Woods (footballer): Career

 On 27 July 2021, Woods signed a new contract with the club and joined National League side Dover Athletic on loan until 10 January 2022.
 In November 2021, Woods scored a first career goal as he equalised for a second time in a match where Dover were defeated 3–2 by Wealdstone.
 In January 2022, Woods' loan deal was extended until the end of the season.

 On 27 June 2022, Woods joined newly promoted National League club Maidstone United on a free transfer.
+Following their relegation at the end of the 2022–23 season, he was announced to be leaving the club upon the expiration of his contract.

+Following his release from Maidstone, Woods joined Dubai City of the UAE First Division League, as a player-coach.